bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

 Building a Python 3 module
 --------------------------

-It's possible to build a Python 3 module, but you may encounter two problems.
+It's possible to build a Python 3 module, but you may encounter a few minor problems.

 First of all, on my machine, the Cython class used in ``setup3k.py`` to automate Cython invocation is only installed for Python 2.
 It's